 What times are the Shuttle Tickets available for?

-The shuttles will aim to depart the Zion Canyon Visitor Center approximately every five minutes from 7:00 A.M. to 5:00 P.M. daily.
+From December 24 - January 2, the shuttles will aim to depart the Zion Canyon Visitor Center approximately every five-ten minutes from 8:00 A.M. to 3:00 P.M. daily.
 Tickets to board the shuttle are purchased in 1-hour blocks of time, giving you the opportunity to board the shuttle at any time within that ticket's range.
-For example, you can select the 7:00 am to 8:00 am ticket.
-This would be good for any shuttle departing the Zion Canyon Visitor Center between 7:00 am and 8:00 am.
+For example, you can select the 8:00 am to 9:00 am ticket.
+This would be good for any shuttle departing the Zion Canyon Visitor Center between 8:00 am and 9:00 am.
 Once in Zion Canyon, you can stay as long as you like that day, and ride the shuttle between the various stops using the same ticket.
 (But make sure to catch a shuttle out before they are done for the day--don't wait for the last bus or you may be out of luck!)

 I don't have a computer and/or smart phone.
 Can I pick this ticket up and/or purchase this in person?